What is a normal WISMO rate?

 We can see a clustering around the 15-20% mark for these figures, with two main exceptions.
 Food & Beverage, where freshness is key, has a particularly low WISMO rate, while Consumer Goods is bringing up the average.

-But what about peak months?
+But what about peak months and delivery delays?

 The most recent peak period was beset with problems from postal strikes and delivery issues among other providers.